Significant trees register

 Trees, like all living things, grow, age and eventually die.
 While tree removal is a last resort option, public safety is always a priority.

-If we inspect a tree and decide to remove it for one of the reasons specified above, a sign is placed on the trunk giving the reason for removal and the replacement planting proposed.
+If we inspect a tree and decide to remove it, a sign is placed on the trunk giving the reason for removal and the replacement planting proposed.
 Contact details of the inspecting officer are also included in the sign.

 We do not prune trees for power line clearance.
 Ausgrid is responsible for pruning street trees in these circumstances and sets out the required clearance for its power lines.